 Need for Insurance

 Since the birth of civilization, risk sharing has arisen as a result of the fundamental necessities of communal interests.
-People who spent their whole lives in a camp, for example, ran the danger of being displaced if a fire broke out, leaving their band or family without shelter.
+People who lived their entire lives in a camp faced the risk of displacement.
+A fire could break out and destroy their shelter.
+This left their family or band without a place to stay.

 After the invention of barter, more complicated hazards arose, as well as new types of risk manifesting themselves.
 Commercial travelers run the danger of losing products entrusted to them, as well as their personal property and, in the worst cases, their lives.
 Because of the development of intermediaries to warehouse and sell commodities, they were exposed to financial risk.
 People who were the major breadwinners in extended families or homes were at danger of dying early, being disabled, or becoming infirm, which might leave their dependents hungry.